abhinandan0y/ML/README.md

 # ML <br/>

-Q:what models are there in machine learning?
+Q:What models are there in machine learning?

 Each model is designed to address specific types of problems or tasks: